-Happy birthday Ganesh!
+Happy birthday to elephant god Ganesh!

-The photo below is by Sephi Bergerson, a travel and documentary photographer based in India.
+The photo above is by Sephi Bergerson, a travel and documentary photographer based in India.
 He is running a photo workshop in Mumbai for Ganesh Chaturthi (plus, he has other photo workshops on his site — such as Indian street food — that look equally interesting).

 This photo, below comes from Digg Mumbai — a site all about Mumbai, for Mumbaikers.